 Elsewhere: Development elsewhere (i.e. in an area not falling into one of the above categories), will be restricted to that which is demonstrably essential to the effective operation of local agriculture, horticulture, forestry, outdoor recreation, transport or utility services; and to minerals or waste development in accordance with separate Minerals and Waste Local Development Documents (LDDs).
-Any such development will be subject to a restrictive occupancy condition (see also policy CS12).
+Any such development will be subject to a restrictive occupancy condition.

-- 3.4.2 Policy CS3, together with other policies, steers most new development to those larger places that offer the best access to services and facilities (both now and for the foreseeable future).
-This can help reduce the need to travel, as well as making best use of existing infrastructure and previously developed land in built-up areas. - 3.4.3 It is Government policy that development in the countryside should be strictly controlled, in order to conserve its character and natural resources.
-By identifying the settlement hierarchy and distinguishing between settlements and the countryside, the policy restricts development in the countryside other than that where a rural location is fully justified.
+- 3.3.10 Policy LP3, together with other policies, steers most new development to those larger places that offer the best access to services and facilities (both now and for the foreseeable future).
+This can help reduce the need to travel, as well as making best use of existing infrastructure and previously developed land in built-up areas. - 3.3.11 It is Government policy that the countryside should be recognised for its intrinsic character and beauty, whilst supporting thriving communities within it.
+Government policy also states that isolated homes in the countryside should be avoided unless there are special circumstances.
+By identifying the settlement hierarchy and distinguishing between settlements and the countryside, the policy restricts development in the countryside other than that where a rural location is fully justified by special circumstances.

-3.5 Housing Growth and Meeting Housing Need
+3.4 Housing Growth and Meeting Housing Need

-- 3.5.1 The Fenland Core Strategy needs to plan for the provision of sufficient homes in the district, and ensure that the type of homes provided are located in the right locations and meet local needs. - 3.5.2 Scale: This Core Strategy is for the period 2011-2031, and is planning for 11,000 new homes in the 20 year period.
+- 3.4.1 The Fenland Local Plan needs to plan for the provision of sufficient homes in the district, and ensure that the type of homes provided are located in the right locations and meet local needs. - 3.4.2 Scale: This Local Plan is for the period 2011-2031, and is planning for 11,000 new homes in the 20 year period.
 This scale of growth has been derived from a variety of sources, including the evidence base behind the now revoked RSS, the FNPV study, latest Strategic Market Housing Assessments, past delivery and forecasting work.
 However, the Council aspires to continued growth in Fenland in the long term (beyond 2031).
-If necessary, for example if the housing and jobs market is strong and delivery has been high and in sustainable locations in the early part of this current Core Strategy period, then the Council will undertake a review of this Core Strategy, with such a review potentially enabling further growth to come forward.
+If necessary, for example if the housing and jobs market is strong and delivery has been high and in sustainable locations in the early part of this current Local Plan period, then the Council will undertake a review of this Local Plan, with such a review potentially enabling further growth to come forward.